- 1. Lay a beautiful tablecloth

-'Scandinavian decor is a great way to do this: start with an antique linen cloth and simple glass candle sconces, then look for Thanksgiving table decor ideas with touches of autumnal colors – red, orange, green – to make the table feel festive.
+'Scandinavian decor is a great way to do this: start with an linen cloth and simple glass candle sconces, then look to more minimalist Thanksgiving decor, with subtle touches of autumnal colors – red, orange, green – to make the table feel festive.
 Come Christmas you can redress the table by stripping out the orange and substituting it for gold.'

 4. Choose a one-color theme for impact